renspringlea/ryba.ren/books.md

 > Verdict: B, maybe B+.
 Good fun.
 Excellent writing.
 The relationship dynamic is a bit difficult to understand / zero to sixty.
 More smut than I expected.
 The vegan content is fun!
 The lobster analogy was quite regrettable.
 "I'm a 27-year old woman but his tone alone makes me feel like a kid."
 "The things I want are smaller than that."

 ## Politics and history
-Criteria: from AskHistorians Master Book List or written by a proper professor-level historian
 - Tides of History's Season 4: Prehistory, eps 1 - 49 (Patrick Wyman)
 > Verdict: A/A+, depending on episode.
 Extremely high-quality and very rigorous - the author shares many of my core views on doing science and interpreting evidence.
 My absolute favourites were the episode on Ötzi and the episode on the Yamnaya Culture.
 The tattoo episode was cool too.
 Skipped a few eps that didn't interest me (especially post-agriculture).
 - Paul: A Very Short Introduction (EP Sanders)